1. Apply for Admission

 You should apply for financial aid at fafsa.ed.gov.
 Our school code is 003815.
 You will need your social security number, your parent’s social security number if you are a dependent, your driver’s license number, the prior year’s Federal Income Tax Returns, and your parent’s Federal Tax Returns if you are a dependent or your spouse’s Federal Tax Returns if you are married.
 You will also need records of the prior year’s untaxed income, current information on savings, investments, and business assets for you and your parents if you are a dependent.
 The financial aid office is available to assist students in applying for financial aid at 1-304-696-3162 or at www.marshall.edu/sfa.

 4. Get Accepted

-Once you are admitted to Marshall University you will receive an acceptance letter in the mail from the Undergraduate Admissions Office.
+Once you are admitted to Marshall University you will receive an acceptance letter in the mail from the Admissions Office.
 This letter will contain information to access your student account.
 Keep your account information on hand because you will need it to navigate all things Marshall, including submission of the required enrollment deposit.

 5. Submit Enrollment Deposit

 Once an applicant has been admitted and has decided to attend Marshall University, he or she should submit the $100 enrollment deposit.
 The enrollment deposit is required in order for a student to register for Orientation, reserve housing, or register for classes.

 The enrollment deposit is fully refundable until May 1 if paid for a Fall term, and until December 1 if paid for a Spring term.
 In limited situations, due to documented financial hardship, the enrollment deposit may be waived.
 For information related to obtaining an enrollment deposit waiver, contact the Admissions Office at 304-696-3160 or 1-800-642-3499.
 To pay the deposit online, click here.